-- 491 IPP/1.1 server implementations must be compatible with IPP 1.0SHOULD interoperate with IPP/1.0 client implementations, as - defined in [ipp-mod-10] and [ipp-pro-10] documents.
-For compatibility with IPP/1.0 implementations, IPP objects (i.e. a server) - 493 MUST support additional schemes when communicating with IPP/1.0 clients as described in this section: - 494 [rfc 2565] and [rfc 2566] documents.
-If an IPP/1.1 server implementation does not support an IPP/1.0 client, it MUST return the - error 'server-error-version-not-supported' and the version in the response MUST be a version that the server supports and - 496 SHOULD be a version that is closest to the clients version in the request. - The following are specific rules of interoperability for an IPP/1.1 server that supports IPP/1.0 clients. - ☐- If a server receives an IPP/1.0 request, it MUST return an IPP/1.0 response.
-That is, it MUST support both an http-URL and an https-URL in the target "printer-uri" and "job-uri" printer-uri" and "job-uri" operation attributes in a request.
-The rules for attributes in a response is covered in the next two bullet items. - When a server returns the printer attribute "printer-uri-supported", "printer-uri-supported", it MUST return all values of the attribute for an IPP/1.1 request.
-For an IPP/1.0 request, a server MUST return a subset of the attribute values, excluding those that are ipp-URLs, and including those that are http-URLs and https-URLs... - The table below shows the type of URL that a server returns for the "job-uri" and "job-printer-uri" job-uri" and "job-printer-uri" job attributes for all operations based on how the job was created.
+- IPP/1.1 server implementations SHOULD interoperate with IPP/1.0 client implementations, as defined in [rfc 2565] and [rfc 484 - 2566] documents.
+If an IPP/1.1 server implementation does not support an IPP/1.0 client, it MUST return the error 'server-error-485 - version-not-supported' and the version in the response MUST be a version that the server supports and SHOULD be a version 486 - 487 that is closest to the clients version in the request. - The following are specific rules of interoperability for an IPP/1.1 server that supports IPP/1.0 clients.
+488

+- If a server receives an IPP/1.0 request, it MUST return an IPP/1.0 response.
+That is, it MUST support both an http-URL and an https-URL in the target "printer-uri" and "job-uri" operation attributes in a request.
+The rules for attributes in a response is covered in the next two bullet items. - When a server returns the printer attribute "printer-uri-supported", it MUST return all values of the attribute for an IPP/1.1 request.
+For an IPP/1.0 request, a server MUST return a subset of the attribute values, excluding those that are ipp-URLs, and including those that are http-URLs and https-URLs.. - The table below shows the type of URL that a server returns for the "job-uri" and "job-printer-uri" job attributes for all operations based on how the job was created.